SheffieldKevin/LaunchAgent/README.md

 After making the appropriate changes above you’ll need to create your own LaunchAgent plist file.
 My version of the LaunchAgent plist file lives in the root folder of the git repository.
 I would duplicate the plist file because the original is part of the git rep. Rename the duplicated plist file to the same as the LaunchAgent bundle identifier but keep the .plist file extension.
 Open the plist file and replace all references to the Team ID and trading name with your own.
 You’ll need to update the full path to the executable file which is in the LaunchAgent bundle built when you built the Application.
 The full path is specified as the first Program Arguments value.
 Once you’ve done that you can then copy the plist file to ~/Library/LaunchAgents/ .

-You can use the launchctl command with the load option to load the Mach Service to the system immediately or you can logout and log back in again and the system will now know about the existence of the Mach Service.
+You can use the `launchctl` command with the load option to load the Mach Service to the system immediately or you can logout and log back in again and the system will now know about the existence of the Mach Service.

-Once the service is registered you can stop and start it using the launchtl command.
+Once the service is registered you can stop and start it using the `launchctl` command.

 `launchctl start U6TV63RN87.com.yvs.LaunchAgent`